AustinAres2007/DeveloperJoe/instructions/commands.md

       - `query`: What you want to ask DeveloperJoe.
       - `ai_model`: What model of AI you want to use.
 This is optional and a default will be used if not provided.

+### AI Models and Configuration

+Commands that relate to fine-tuning AI models, or just saying which are avalible.

+1. #### /profile create `profile_name` `model_based_from` `model_configuration`

+    - This command creates a model profile that can change how the AI behaves.
+    - This command has 3 arguments, though, argument 3 has special usage.
+Read more for more context.
+        - `profile_name`: Name of the profile you want to create.
+        - `model_based_from`: Which model that this profile is designed to be used by.
+When executing this command, the configuration will be checked to work with this model.
+        - `model_configuration`: `**todo**`

+2. #### /profile destroy `profile_name`

+    - This command destroys a model profile that was created with `/profile create`
+    - This command has 1 argument.
+        - `profile_name`: Name of the profile you want to destroy.

+3. #### /profile list

+    - This command lists all model profiles you currently have.
+    - This command has no arguments.

+4. #### /models

+   - This command lists all models avalible to use.
+   - This command has no arguments.

 ### Chat Settings & Management (Chat Commands)

 Commands that relate configuration of management of an already existing chat.